-Now that you have all survived Black Friday, here’s some food for thought: Why not give edible gifts this year?
-This is a great way to save money while giving something creative that your friends and family will enjoy.
+Why?
+It’s a great way to save money while giving something creative that your friends and family will enjoy.
 And besides, to me, spending an afternoon in the kitchen sounds much more appealing than spending an afternoon fighting crowds in a mall.

 The cost?
 Each truffle costs less than 20 cents.
 This recipe yields about 45 truffles.

 I used CandiQuik chocolate coating to coat these peanut butter truffles.
 I love this brand because it is easy to use and dries in just seconds.
 The trick is to freeze the peanut butter balls before coating them (see details in the recipe below).
 If you can’t find CandiQuik, you could coat these truffles in chocolate almond bark or melted chocolate.

 - Brigadeiro (Brazilian-style chocolate truffles with just 4 ingredients)